cpetsas/alex_gis/README.md

 Regular users have access to GET requests but not to anything else.
 Therefore they can see the data but they cannot delete, create or alter.

 ## Project disclaimers
-- This system was developed with the purpose of being a demo.
+- This system was developed with the purpose of it being a demo.
 - This is a synchronous API.
 I am not a fan of python web APIs because, in py opinion, there are better options out there.
 For production I would prefer to build an async api with express/nextjs.
 - This system was not meant to be production ready.
-Steps to make it production ready:
+SOme steps to make it production ready:
     - Introduce web server, eg NGINX.
-    - Make it scalable (maybe introduce Kubernete and KEDA if needed)
+    - Make it scalable (maybe introduce Kubernetes and KEDA if needed)
     - Encrypt user credentials.
 Currently im saving passwords and tokens as strings which is a very bad idea in a production environment.
     - Add env variables in a cloud environment and fetch them from there (eg Azure vault).
     - Mount DB on a volume.
 Right now the DB data is not persistent.